adriansarstedt/VidLabeller/README.md

 VidLabeller is a simple UI that allows anyone to turn .mp4 files in to training data for object detection models.

+## Setup

+### Python Version

+In order run VidLabeller locally you must ensure a python3 environment set up and active.
+This can be done using conda or virtualenv.
+Once this environment is active `python --version` should return `Python 3.6.10`.

+### Dependencies

+This package is built using matplotlib graphics and OpenCV video processing.
+In order to ensure these dependencies are installed run the following command in your bash:

+    pip install dependencies.txt

 ## Creating training data

 As an example, we consider contamination detection in recycling trucks.
 To begin we need a video that showcases the environment we ultimately want our model to detect objects in.
 Once the video is stored locally it can be opened in VidLabeller.
 As shown below, our UI allows you to easily transition between frames and label ROIs: